 The 6-Series is offered as the six-cylinder 640i or the eight-cylinder 650i.

-The 640i features BMW's smooth single-turbo "N55″ 3.0-liter inline-six, which makes 315 horsepower and 330 lb-ft of torque.
+The 640i features BMW's smooth single-turbo 3.0-liter inline-six which makes 315 horsepower and 330 lb-ft of torque.
 Though slightly slower than the 650i, the 640i's smaller engines equates to a lighter overall weight and slightly more nimble handling as well as an impressive fuel economy: the EPA rates the car at 21 mpg in the city and 31 mpg on the highway.

-The 650i packs BMW's twin-turbocharged 4.4-liter V8 under the hood, which was upgraded for the latest model year with BMW's Valvetronic variable valve timing and lift system.
-This change helps the mill to crank out 445 horsepower and 480 lb-ft of torque (upgrades of 45 ponies and 30 lb-ft).
+The 650i packs BMW's twin-turbocharged 4.4-liter V8 that churns out 445 horsepower and 480 lb-ft of torque thanks in part to a M Sport exhaust.
 Zero-to-60 mph can be achieved in under five seconds, though fuel economy drops to 15/23 mpg.

 Both models shift through an eight-speed automatic transmission.
 Available exclusively on the 650i is BMW's xDrive all-wheel-drive system, which adds a couple hundred pounds of agility-sapping weight but allows the big coupe to motor its way through all but the worst inclement weather.

 Although the 6-Series is a large and heavy coupe, careful chassis tuning means that it drives like a much smaller, lighter vehicle.
-An optional Adaptive Drive system ratchets up the sportyness factor by using electronically adjustable dampers and stabilizers to minimize body roll.
+An optional Adaptive Drive system ratchets up the sportiness factor by using electronically adjustable dampers and stabilizers to minimize body roll.
 Also optional is Integral Active Steering, which adds rear-wheel steering to the mix in order to increase low-speed agility and high-speed stability.